hellotunamayo/ZeroCounterPP/README.md

-# ZeroCounterPP
-Privacy Policy for ZeroCounter
+# Privacy Policy for ZeroCounter
+I Don't store and collect from ZeroCounter :)
+Thank you.